FragHub/Rules/fragadelphia_rules_and_regulations.md

 **Match Medic**: The automated process for restoring a match to a previous point.

-**Vetos**: The pick and ban process for determining which maps will be played in a match.
+**Vetoes**: The pick and ban process for determining which maps will be played in a match.

 **Management**: BUCK TEN, LLC.